-Below is a sample budget planning sheet you can print out, fill in, and take with you to help you better keep track of your spending in the United States.
+Below is a sample budget ledger you can print out, fill in, and take with you to help you better keep track of your spending in Germany.

 - Have you spoken with an advisor in your school's Financial Aid department?